London: A Visitor’s Guide

-The London Eye is one of the capital’s newest landmarks, built for the millennial celebrations in 2000.
-As one of the largest observation wheels in the world, it offers visitors a 360 degree view up to 25 miles, in a trip that lasts for half-an-hour.
-Opening times: 10 AM to 8.30 PM (Mon-Sun, Sep-Dec); 10 AM to 8.30 PM (Mon-Sun, Jan-Mar); 10 AM to 9 PM (Sun-Thu, Apr-Jun); 10 AM to 9.30 PM (Fri-Sat, Apr-Jun); 10 AM to 9 PM (Sat-Thu, Jul-Aug); 10 AM to 11:30 PM (Fri, Jul-Aug).
-Cost: Adults £19.95; Children £14.00 (Apr-15); Infants free (under-4); Family ticket £67.91.
+The London Eye is one of the largest observation wheels in the world, and offers visitors a 360 degree view of up to 25 miles.
+Opening times: Closed (middle two weeks of Jan); 10 AM to 8.30 PM (last week of Jan-Mar); 10 AM to 9.30 PM (first half of Apr); 10 AM to 9 PM (second half of Apr); 10 AM to 9 PM (Sun-Thu, May-Jun); 10 AM to 9.30 PM (Fri-Sat, May-Jun); 10 AM to 9.30 PM (Sat-Thu, Jul-Aug).
+Cost: Adults £23.00; Children £17.00 (4-15); Infants free (under-4); Family ticket £80.00.

 You don’t have to wait for summer for Parliament to open its doors to the public… they also offer tours every Saturday.
 You’ll get to see many of the finest rooms, including the House of Commons and House of Lords.
-Opening times: House of Commons public gallery (when in session): 2.30 PM to 10.30 PM (Mon, Tue); 12:30 PM to 7.30 PM (Wed); 10.30 AM to 6.30 PM (Thu); 9.30 AM to 3 PM (Fri).

 Next time you visit the Tower of London join one of the famous Yeoman Warder tours.
 The tours are always very informative and amusing, and will contain tales of intrigue, imprisonment, execution and torture.
-Opening times: 9 AM to 5.30 PM (Tue-Sat, Mar-Oct); 10 AM to 5.30 PM (Sun-Mon, Mar-Oct); 9 AM to 4.30 PM (Tue-Sat, Nov-Feb); 10 AM to 4.30 PM (Tue-Sat, Nov-Feb).
-Cost: Adults £22.00; Children £11.00 (May-15); Infants free (under-5); Family ticket £59.00.
+Opening times: 10 AM to 5.30 PM (Sun-Mon, Mar-Oct); 9 AM to 5.30 PM (Tue-Sat, Mar-Oct); 10 AM to 4.30 PM (Sun-Mon, Nov-Feb); 9 AM to 4.30 PM (Tue-Sat, Nov-Feb); Last entry 30 mins before closing.
+Cost: Adults £24.50; Children £11.00 (5-15); Infants free (under-5); Family ticket £60.70.

-An tour on an open-top bus is probably the first thing that any visitor to London should do.
+A tour on an open-top bus is probably the first thing that any visitor to London should do.
 It will give you a good overview of the city, and introduce you to things that you never even thought about.
 Most of the bus tour companies operate in a hop-on, hop-off manner, so you can use them to travel around without having to pay extra for the bus fare.